ThirdAILabs/PRISM/prism/cmd/backend/Readme.md

 Note: For macos the wheels assume that you have libomp installed in `/opt/homebrew/opt/libomp/lib/`, which should be the default if you install with homebrew.
 You will also need to have openssl3 installed at `/opt/homebrew/Cellar/openssl@3/3.4.0/lib/`.
 This should also be the default if you install with homebrew.

+Ensure that you have a postgres database for PRISM to use if you don't already, this is needed for the backend.
+If you don't have one you can create one with the command `psql -U postgres` followed by `create database prism;`.
+This only needs to be done once.

 1. Clone the PRISM repo:
 ```bash
 git clone https://github.com/ThirdAILabs/PRISM